 The decision to be drug-free rests on your shoulders.
-One cannot fully succeed without the personal choice to say “no” to drugs and say “yes” to recovery.
-By seeking help, going to detox centers, and consulting medical professionals, you can take a step closer to developing good personal goals and healthy habits to overcome addiction.
+“Just Say No” is not an effective drug rehab or prevention in itself, but one cannot begin to become sober without the personal decision to say “no” to drugs and “yes” to recovery.
+By seeking help, going to detox centers, and consulting medical professionals, you move a step closer to developing good personal goals and healthy habits to overcome addiction.

 Get Help for Your Ecstasy Addiction Now

-If you or an acquaintance is struggling with an ecstasy addiction, it’s essential to look for help right away.
-In Mountain Springs Recovery our counselors can help you to find the best treatment option for you free of charge.
-Don’t wait for any longer and take the first step to recovery by calling us now.
+If you or an acquaintance is struggling with an addiction to ecstasy, you must look for help right away.
+At Mountain Springs Recovery, our counselors can help you to find the best treatment option.
+Don’t wait any longer.
+Take the first step to recovery by calling us now.